Common Name: False Killer Whale

 They are very social and are often seen bow riding.
 After leaving the bow they can often be seen leaping in the wake of the ship.
 This kind of behaviour in a whale of its size makes it very easy to identify the species.

-The schools of False Killer Whales are usually large but these are generally subdivided into coordinated family groups of 4-6 individuals.
-They blow once every 15-20 seconds.
+They are usually found in large groups but these are generally subdivided into coordinated family groups of 4-6 individuals.
 When they breathe, they rise exposing the back, fin, part of the flank and all of the head, often with their mouths open so that the large white teeth are visible.

 Off Japan and Hawaii, they have been known to take tuna from fishing lines and nets.
 They are also capable of damaging nets extensively.